 Worldwide's Chief Executive Officer ("CEO") is responsible for making all employment decisions and ensuring compliance with federal, state, and local laws and regulations, as well as company policies and procedures.
-The CEO is the sole authority to make all employment decisions including, but not limited to hiring and firing of personnel, setting pay rates and work schedules, issuing bonuses and promotions, disciplining personnel, and formulating employment policies.
-No other Worldwide personnel or representative is authorized to make any employment decisions unless specifically directed to do so the CEO.
+The CEO is the sole authority to make all employment decisions, including, but not limited to, hiring, and firing of personnel, setting pay rates and work schedules, issuing bonuses and promotions, disciplining personnel, and formulating employment policies.
+No other Worldwide personnel or representative is authorized to make employment decisions unless specifically directed by the CEO.
 Unauthorized employment decisions are deemed null and void and/or unenforceable.